-[6]Regarding street view images, starting with downloading the images from the web, several images for the same building were downloaded.
-Although a large amount of data was collected, only a portion was manually analyzed to be used.
-The algorithm aimed to estimate the WWR without relying on any machine learning method.
+Street view images have proven to be a valuable data source for collecting and creating datasets.
+[6] proposes an approach where a large amount of data is collected, but only a portion is manually selected for use.
+The algorithm aims at estimating the Window-to-Wall Ratio (WWR) without relying on any machine learning methods.
 The main goal was to build an algorithm to filter street view images as an initial step, then rectify the buildings in the images to prepare them for the next step, which involved detecting the edges using an edge filter such as the Sobel filter.
 The final step was calculating the resultant mask drawn for the windows and the wall.
-The disadvantage of this method is that the windows must have hardened edges to be detected [6].
+The disadvantage of this method is that the windows must have hardened edges to be detected.

 To diversify the dataset with images that include obstacles such as trees, [14] utilized a combination of publicly available façade datasets and street view images.
-This approach aimed to enhance the dataset's variety in resolution, quality, and the presence of obstacles, thereby improving the model's ability to generalize and learn from different types of images.
+This approach aims at enhancing the dataset's variety in resolution, quality, and the presence of obstacles, thereby improving the model's ability to generalize and learn from different types of images.
 The dataset combined elements from two distinct categories, resulting in images of various sizes, some of which were prelabeled while others required manual labeling.
 A rectifying algorithm was employed, involving steps such as taking the footprints of the buildings' polygons, identifying the corner points, calculating the camera angle based on the midpoint between these points and the camera location, and applying homography to rectify the extracted images into an orthogonal view.
 This processed dataset was then subjected to a CNN architecture for machine learning applications.
 After testing the method on around 864 images from the dataset, the successful detection rate reached up to 72% of the buildings with 10 % error rate, highest when windows are typology and punched, lowest when windows are glazed.

 Thesis goal

-Bridging computer vision with practical energy studies through machine learning and focusing on the automatic estimation of the window-to-wall ratio (WWR) on a large scale, such as across entire cities.
-The WWR is a crucial parameter in energy studies, as it significantly impacts building energy performance.
+Bridging computer vision with practical energy studies through machine learning and focusing on the automatic estimation of the window-to-wall ratio (WWR) on a large scale.
+The WWR is a crucial parameter in energy studies.
+It significantly impacts building energy performance.
 Automating WWR estimation on a large scale will reduce both the time and cost associated with manual measurements [1].
-This integration could enhance building energy performance on a large scale and contribute to global efforts in energy conservation and sustainability.
+This integration could enhance building energy performance on a large scale and results in better and more feasible energy modelling.

-utilizing deep learning methods for semantic segmentation, assigning labels to individual pixels within an image.
-This approach will not only facilitate accurate classification but also enable further analysis and processing based on the identified classes.
-Additionally, experimenting with various machine learning and deep learning models to achieve optimal performance and identify the most suitable model for this task.
-An evaluation framework is essential to assess the performance of different models, using metrics such as accuracy, precision, and recall [4].
-Models like DeepLabV3 and U-Net are promising for this case.
+Traditional deep learning models can be employed for semantic segmentation.
+Experimenting with various architectures is key to achieving optimal performance and identifying the most suitable model for the task.
+An evaluation framework is crucial for assessing model performance.
+Using metrics such as accuracy, precision, and recall [4].
+Models like DeepLabV3 and U-Net are promising in this context.
+Additionally, Expanding the dataset through the addition of other limited available datasets is likely to provide improvements in model performance.

-Additionally, testing with zero shot object detection model such as Grounding DINO [15] and zero shot segmentation model such as SAM [13], shows potential in this context.
+In addition, testing with zero shot object detection model such as Grounding DINO [15] and zero shot segmentation model such as SAM [13], shows potential in this context.
 These models are valuable because they do not require any prior training on the specific objects in the dataset.
 These models represent a significant advancement in the field of object detection and semantic segmentation [13], [15].
 Exploring whether these models can be effectively utilized for calculating the window-to-wall ratio (WWR).
 Comparing their performance with the performance of the supervised models.